oudsemam/now_playing_in_theaters/README.md

 # Required Files:
-These files you will need to create (they are NOT included) as they will contain the secrets and tokens which will be used.
-Please be sure not to include these files in your own repository or share with others.
-Replace the items that begin with 'your'
+These files you will need to update as they will contain the secrets and tokens which will be used.
+Please be sure not to include these files in your own repository or share with others once you have updated them.
+Replace the items that begin with 'your' or 'YOUR'.
 - secrets.py
 secrets.py will hold the following information please keep the nameing the same or make sure you change variables: secrets = {